OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 - Journalists are in contact with a wide range of people on a regular basis using all forms of communication methods in order to do so.
 - There is often little to no separation between work and personal contact details meaning people are able to contact them on their personal accounts and numbers at any time.
 This leads to an increased risk of harassment and digital surveillance.
 - Many journalists often use their personal social media accounts to contact sources, leading to increased levels of digital harassment.
-- Journalists normally use their personal mobile phone number for work purposes.
+- Journalists regularly use their personal mobile phone number for work purposes.
 That number will have been shared widely with people ranging from government officials to criminals.
 They will not want to change this number as it is one of the main ways people can contact them.
 - There is a lot of resistance from journalists to have two phones, one for work and one for personal use.
-It’s important to understand whether the journalist needs two numbers or do they need two devices.
+It’s important to understand whether the journalist needs two numbers or if they need two devices.
 This will depend on their individual risk assessment.
-- It is best to recommend that their current phone number stays as their work number and they get a new number for personal use.
+- If journalists get a new number, it's ideal if their current phone number stays as their work number and they get a new number for personal use.
 - Newsrooms often do not have a budget to supply their staff with work phones and if there is an IT department they will generally not help staff secure their personal accounts, including social media, despite the fact they are using those accounts for work purposes.
 - Journalists often do not do a risk assessment before working on a story and this may mean they have not thought through a process for contacting people in a safe way or do not know how to do so.
 - While there has been an increase in journalists using end-to-end encrypted messaging services, they often do not know why they are using them; they have just been told that it is safer to do so.
 There is a lot of confusion around which of the messaging services is safer and what data they do and do not protect.
-This can lead journalists to have a false sense of safety where they believe they are more secure than they actually are.
+This can lead journalists to have a false sense of safety where they believe they are more secure than they actually are, or a sense of misplaced anxiety if they overestimate adversaries' abilities to read their messages.
 - If there is no secure way to communicate with a source, the journalist will likely switch to an insecure method such as SMS or a GSM phone call, both of which can be intercepted by authorities.
-The trainer should advise on this, such as, letting the journalist know they should say as little as possible, they should try and find a more secure method to communicate, if planning to meet in person they should be aware that the conversation may have been intercepted and that there are physical security risks associated with that.
+The trainer should advise on this, such as letting the journalist know they should say as little as possible, they should try and find a more secure method to communicate, if planning to meet in person they should be aware that the conversation may have been intercepted and that there are physical security risks associated with that.
 - In certain cases, having two phones or using certain messaging apps can make the journalist look more suspicious to governments and others.
-Be guided by the journalist, he or she will likely have a good understanding of the risks they face in the context they are working in.
+Be guided by the journalist, they will likely have a good understanding of the risks they face in the context they are working in.

 ## Training digital security for the first time?